Iraqi prime minister survives assassination attempt with drones

-BAGHDAD (AP) — The Iraqi government says Prime Minister Mustafa al-Kadhimi has survived an assassination attempt with an armed drone and is unharmed.
+BAGHDAD (AP) — The Iraqi government says Prime Minister Mustafa al-Kadhimi survived an assassination attempt with an armed drone and he is unharmed.

 In a statement released Sunday, the government said an explosives-laden drone tried to hit al-Kadhimi’s home in Baghdad’s heavily fortified Green Zone area.